 Internals

-This article briefly describes the internal structure of the go-asyncapi.
+This article briefly describes the code generation internals of the go-asyncapi.

-The figure below shows the execution steps that go-asyncapi performs to produce the output.
+The figure below shows the go-asyncapi execution steps.

 Execution steps